 Monitoring temperature at least every four hours

-Monitoring sputum culture reports
+Monitoring sputum smear and culture

 Therapeutic interventions include: